JeffersonLab/evio/README.md

 ----------------------------

-EVIO stands for EVent Input/Output and contains libraries which read & write data in it own unique format.
+EVIO stands for EVent Input/Output and contains libraries which read & write data in its own unique format.
 It was created by the Data Acquisition (DAQ) group and is now maintained by the Experimental Physics Software and Computing Infrastructure (EPSCI) group at Thomas Jefferson National Accelerator Facility (Jefferson Lab).
 It was originally used in the online DAQ as part of the CODA software,